barracudanetworks/waf-automation/waf-puppet/README.md

-# Using Barracuda Web Application Firewall with Puppet
+# Using Puppet to deploy and manage the Barracuda Web Application Firewall